Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 It seemed to work.
 He got little round bits of metal back with *very* tiny art made all over every part of it, even the edge.
 Not even *Vemik* could do such a thing, Ferd bet.

-The blue man did some...uh, something behind the table.
+The blue man did some... uh, something behind the table.
 Ferd wasn’t sure what.
 When he was done he handed them each a small toothy bit of metal.

 "Your room keys.
 All of you are in room fifteen, which is down the hall and to the left.
 Breakfast is served at sunrise until noon.
 There is a shower at the other end of the hall, towels are in the closet right next to it.
 Please be considerate of the other guests.
 Thank you."